bytebase/bytebase.com-old/content/docs/en/features/schema-review/naming-table.md

 ## How the rule works

-Bytebase checks that all table names in DDL conform to naming conventions.
+Bytebase checks that all table names in DDL conform to the naming conventions.

 Specifically, Bytebase checks:
 - `CREATE TABLE` statements